LAWS3211 Intellectual Property and China's Innovation-based Economy in Global and Comparative Contexts

 - Level 3 elective

 - This unit covers not only intellectual property law, which is a major focus of China today, but also a new and crucial dimension of it—China's booming innovation-based economy.
-It aims to prepare students for understanding, in a critical manner, the pros and cons of China's major economic driving force in the near future—the innovation-based economy.
+It aims to prepare students for understanding, in a critical manner, the pros and cons of China's major economic driving force in the near future—the innovation-based economy in global and comparative contexts.

-The unit provides students with (1) a comprehensive analysis of China's intellectual property laws and policies; (2) a comprehensive analysis of China's pro-innovation policies, laws and incentives and its cultural, social and global contexts; and (3) an overview of China's innovation economy and creative industries.
+The unit provides students with (1) a comprehensive analysis of China's intellectual property laws and policies; (2) a comprehensive analysis of China's pro-innovation policies, laws and incentives and its cultural, social and global contexts; and (3) an overview of China's innovation economy, in global and comparative contexts.

-- Indicative assessments in this unit are as follows: (1) research project; (2) exam; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) presentation; (2) assignment; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.